jeffsenn/simplesimplefin/README.md

 You can run to report per account transaction flow:

     python summarize.py T-<time>.csv

+Clear all state to start over with (does not delete transaction files):

+    python clear.py

 Caveats:
  - assumes all accounts use same currency (could be extended)